These are your rules:

 - Entries are to parody/mimic a trailer for a science fiction, fantasy, superhero, or horror movie.
 This is to be done without the use of professional costuming or special effects.
 The more low-budget, the better!!

-- Sticking with the DC32 theme, your movie trailer has to have an Anime or Comic Book element.
+- Sticking with the DC32 theme, your movie trailer has to have an element of this year’s convention theme (manga, graphic novel, comics, animation).

 - All entries must be original work by the person(s) submitting the entry.